top of page

 To simplify matters for the reader, I will repeat - slightly modified - the earlier presentation.
 Space and time cannot be considered independently of each other, as they are inextricably linked.
 Space-time can be deformed by the gravitational field.
 In our psychic "gravitational field" and experience, changes are also constantly occurring that result in symbolic formations, i.e. in identifications that lead to the multifaceted organisation of our lives.
 Even evolution, with its almost infinite variety of innovations, is reflected in the constantly changing symbolic forms of the human being..
 Construction and deconstruction constantly lead us to new symbolic forms in all areas of our existence.
 The identifications are the unspeakable, which creates a two-unit, which corresponds to the unpredictable symbol design.
 Linked to this is the unsolvable matter-spirit problem and the identifying connection.
 The title of this essay is: The consciousness of man in the universe.
 The same applies: The universe in the consciousness of man.
 We are one and we are two - the symbolism of comprehensive creation.
 This once again points to an underlying intention that could explain the meaningful one-ness and two-ness.

 But the essential difference: The psychic formations in the identifications transcend the theory of the connecting physical fields of quantum physics, because the spiritual cannot be scientifically objectified.
-This expanded aspect also shows us the limits of the sciences, which must remain in the third-person perspective.
+This expanded aspect also shows us the limits of the sciences.
 This is symbolised by the disruptive youths outside the window; they cannot enter this world.

 This once again emphasises the relationship and difference with the quantum world.
 I will summarise a statement by G. Börner (astrophysicist) in simplified form[1]. ectromagnetic waves propagate in space without a material substrate, they exist as pure form, immaterial, but nevertheless as real objects of the physical world.
 The electromagnetic current acts on matter and causes the electrons to oscillate, but is itself immaterial and determines the form of possible effects on the charged particles.
 This cannot really be "understood" because the solid classical world is crumbling, the author emphasises.
 Enigmatic phenomena therefore already appear in the physical world, but they are transcended by the human mind, otherwise it would not be able to penetrate them retrospectively.